Levelminds/Lm_Landing/Readme.md

 ## 🚀 Quick Start (Pre-configured for Hostinger)

+Looking to work locally instead?
+Follow the rebuilt instructions in [`docs/environment-setup.md`](docs/environment-setup.md) for prerequisites, dependency installation, database credential updates, and optional SMTP configuration so you can replicate the full project workspace.

 **All files are ready to deploy!
 Just:**
 1. Upload all files to your Hostinger `public_html` folder
 2. Run the SQL script in phpMyAdmin (copy from `create_table.sql`)